 Leontief did not include the value of human capital in his calculations.
 But he argued that US exports were skilled labor- intensive than US imports.

 (i) there are two ways to incorporate human capital.
 Labor may be divided into to two or more groups: unskilled labor, semi-skilled labor, and skilled labor.
 First, the US may have been abundant in skilled labor.
 The US may have been exporting skilled labor-intensive goods.

-(However, a 3 × 3 HO model does not predict that a labor abundant country will export the labor intensive good, because which good is "labor-intensive" or "capital-intensive" is not clearly defined in a higher-dimensional world.)
+(However, in a 3 × 3 HO model, we cannot predict that a labor abundant country will export the labor intensive good, because which good is "labor-intensive" or "capital-intensive" is not clearly defined in a higher-dimensional world.)